 What are the types of Ehlers-Danlos Syndrome?

-There are six defined types of Ehlers-Danlos Syndrome, as well as a number of mutations identified as Ehlers-Danlos Syndrome that fall outside the current system.
+There are thirteen defined types of Ehlers-Danlos Syndrome, as well as a number of mutations identified as Ehlers-Danlos Syndrome that fall outside the current system.
 The major types of Ehlers-Danlos Syndrome are classified according to the signs and symptoms that are manifested.
 Each type of Ehlers-Danlos Syndrome is a distinct disorder that “runs true” in a family.
 An individual with Vascular Type Ehlers-Danlos Syndrome will not have a child with Classical Type Ehlers-Danlos Syndrome.
 Learn more about the different types of Ehlers-Danlos Syndrome.

 How is Ehlers-Danlos Syndrome diagnosed?